Ugrammer/UniversalMer-v2.0/README.md

        % ./UniversalMer -b  /input/xxx.fasta

    The program will build the database of all possible size k-mer as shown by a pic in the directory output.
-   After building database completef, a user can choose the menu of the program.
-If the database already exist, a user can run the program for the next time by
+   After building database completef, you can choose the menu of the program.
+If the database already exist, you can run the program for the next time by

        % ./UniversalMer -l  Universal_merDB.umer